 ARTS 140 – How to Win a Trade War

 Globally, regionally, locally, and individually, people have been engaging in exchange for a very long time.
-We share a small planet together, which makes cooperation a compelling and enduring practice.
-Yet trade is portrayed dramatically in the media, and power imbalances are rife in economic relationships.
-This class looks at the irresistible incentives that people and countries have to engage in mutually advantageous trade and how the rules matter to global good outcomes.
+Sharing a small interrelated planet makes cooperation a compelling and enduring practice.
+Yet globalization is portrayed so dramatically in the media, and power imbalances are rife in economic relationships.
+This class looks at the irresistible incentives that people and countries have to engage in mutually advantageous trade and how the rules of trade matter to global good outcomes.

 ARTS 140 – Images at Work